wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-sql-server-provision-resource-manager.md

 <br/>

 ## <a id="ConfigureVM"> Configure the VM
-In the Azure Management Portal there are five blades for configuring a SQL Server virtual machine.
+In the Azure portal there are five blades for configuring a SQL Server virtual machine.

 1. Configure basic settings
 1. Choose virtual machine size